 Complete the fairRations function in the editor below.

 fairRations has the following parameter(s):

-B: an array of integers that represent the number of loaves each persons starts with .
+int B[N]: the numbers of loaves each persons starts with

 The first line contains an integer , the number of subjects in the bread line.

 2 3 4 5 6 B = [2, 3, 4, 5, 6]